 You Belong Here

-The more than 500 people who sit, dance, study, serve and otherwise move through our congregation each day include women whose husbands fought in World War II and kids born in 2019, same-sex married couples, Jews by choice, and traditional Jews who pray in Hebrew.
-Our senior members founded the congregation in 1948, and 16 new members joined this year.
-Regular members live on our block, on the Lower East and Upper West Sides, and as far away as Queens and Westchester.
-Some folks who’ve moved as far away as Arizona remain members to join us for worship when they come back to town.
-We sing ten songs, including four original compositions, in a typical Shabbat service.
-Our cantor teaches singing, speaks Yiddish and sang the National Anthem at Citi Field.
+The more than 600 people who sit, dance, study, serve and otherwise move through our congregation each day include interfaith families, women whose husbands fought in World War II, newborns, same-sex couples, Jews by choice, Jews who pray in Hebrew, and Jews who prefer English.
+Our original members founded the congregation in 1948.
+Our members live on our block, on the Lower East and Upper West Side, and in Brooklyn, Queens, and Westchester.
+Some folks who live as far away as California and Arizona remain members to join us remotely for worship.
+We sing several songs together, including original compositions, in a typical Shabbat service.
+Our cantor believes strongly in the transcendent nature of music, and its unparalleled ability to both convey and evoke emotion and spirituality.
 Our rabbi leads interfaith coalitions into protests, into testimony, and into action.
-Each service and class we host includes hard questions, easy smiles, and of course, a nosh.
+Each service and class we host includes challenging questions, easy smiles, and of course, a nosh.

-Visit our Shabbat & Worship page to learn more about our musical, responsive and topical Shabbat and Holiday services.
-We offer updated services and programs for young, middle-graders and teens- and ways in to worship for everyone.
+Visit our Shabbat & Worship pages to learn more about our musical, responsive and topical Shabbat and Holiday services.
+We offer engaging services and programs for young kids, middle-graders and teens—ways into worship for everyone.

-Services take place in our two-story, 200-seat sanctuary.
-Our historical, award-winning brownstone, designed in 1888 by Richard Morris Hunt, sits about three blocks from Union Square, across from Stuyvesant Square.
+In addition to our streaming options, services take place in our two-story, 200-seat sanctuary.
+Our historic and award-winning brownstone, designed in 1888 by Richard Morris Hunt, sits about four blocks from Union Square, across from Stuyvesant Square.
 It feels like home.

-Throughout our 72-year history, East End Temple has relied on fixed dues categories based on age and allowing for individual adjustments as needed.
-This spring, our Board agreed that the time had come to change to a new dues and membership model that better aligns with our core values of diversity, accessibility, and appreciation of all giving and receiving.
-This is what we are calling Voluntary Dues for New Members.
+During most of our 72-year history, East End Temple relied on fixed dues categories, allowing for individual adjustments as needed.
+In 2019, East End Temple piloted a new membership model for better alignment with our core values of diversity, accessibility, and appreciation of all giving and receiving.
+This is what we are calling Community Commitment Membership.
+Since launching our new membership structure, new members have joined without financial burden; we are so pleased that it has been successful!
 Please click here to learn more.

 Our mission is to cultivate relevant Jewish life through connected community.
 We seek to expand avenues into Torah (Jewish learning and practice), God (all forms of spiritual connection) and the Jewish people (locally and globally) to help one another live lives of meaning.